 - Think of a person from the movement for Soviet Jewry that inspired you.
 You can do your own research, or read biographies of Refuseniks here.

-Who did you chose?
+Who did you choose?
 Is it a:

-- student activist – living a comfortable life – that wanted to make sure that all people are free?
+- Student activist – living a comfortable life – that wanted to make sure that all people are free?

 2. After you choose a person, think of a sentence or an aphorism that would best express that person’s attitude toward the Refusenik movement.

 - Hard work and no play makes Jack a dull boy.

 - Life is a battle one cannot lose.

 3. Then, do the same thing for yourself in relation to the personality that you chose.